-A look back at the American muscle car wars of the 60s and 70s.
+A Look Back at the American Muscle Car Wars of the 60s and 70s

 But first, a definition is in order.
 What exactly is a muscle car?
 Depending on whom you ask, a muscle car is a factory-built, midsize sport coupe with an engine that’s built for speed.
-Some might alter the definition a bit, saying that it’s got to be rear-wheel drive, two-door, and run on a V8 power plant, to be considered true muscle.
+Some might alter the definition a bit, saying that it’s got to be rear-wheel drive, two-door, and run on a V8 power plant to be considered true muscle.

 However you choose to define it, one thing’s for sure: they started out fast in the post-war era of the late 40s, and they only got faster.

-Setting the stage for the muscle movement.
+Setting the stage for the muscle movement

 At the same time, drag racing was becoming extremely popular, with hot rods lining up on public roads to compete for top speed (and sometimes, pink slips).
-Soon, organized quarter-mile contests of acceleration would become a regular thing across the nation.
+Soon, organized quarter-mile contests of acceleration would become a regular occurrence across the nation.

 Who was really first?

 That same year, Chevy introduced what would become a true winner.
-The small-block V8 would outperform larger engines while weighing less than its six-cylinder predecessor.
+The small-block V8 could outperform larger engines while weighing less than its six-cylinder predecessor.
 It was also extremely customizable, and its basic engineering concepts are still seen in cars today.

 As the 50s marched on, Chevy would offer fuel injection, Ford and Studebaker would bring supercharging to the market, and Pontiac offered a dual package of fuel injection and “tri-power,” consisting of three two-barrel carbs.

-The 1960s – Standouts and scene-stealers.
+The 1960s – Standouts and scene-stealers

 Moving into the swinging sixties, carmakers were slowly picking up the pace to see who could build the fastest car.
-The 1962 Dodge Dart was an early contender with its eye-popping 13-second quarter mile time.
-Pontiac had experimented with a lighter build in 1963 with its Super Duty 421, built on a “swiss cheese frame” consisting of bored out holes in the metal frame.
+The 1962 Dodge Dart was an early contender with its eye-popping, 13-second quarter mile time.
+Pontiac had experimented with a lighter build in 1963 with its Super Duty 421 built on a “swiss cheese frame” consisting of bored out holes in the metal frame.

 Over at Ford, they had developed their own contender: the Ford Thunderbolt.
 Complete with 427 cubic inches of output, it was considered too powerful (and dangerous) to drive, and only 127 were made.

-Running with the ponies.
+Running with the ponies

-Incidentally, the Mustang would get a major upgrade from 1965 to 1968, and then again from 1969 to 1970, when Ford partnered with car designer Carroll Shelby to create the GT350 and GT500 models.
+Incidentally, the Mustang would get a major upgrade between 1965 to 1968, and then again from 1969 to 1970, when Ford partnered with car designer Carroll Shelby to create the GT350 and GT500 models.
 The cars weren’t just head-turners – they proved to be major leaps forward in performance.

 Many believe that the last true performance muscle car built in the 70s was the